jmptrader/controls.js/README.md

 # controls.js

-controls.js
+####for dynamic html documents and UI solutions

-Framework for a visual and data components.
+controls.js - framework for a visual and data components

-bootstrap.controls.js
-WCL based on bootstrap and controls.js
+bootstrap.controls.js - WCL based on bootstrap and controls.js

 see
 http://aplib.github.io/controls.js/